LozziKit/microservice-mail/README.md

 ### Template
 You can GET all templates, POST a new template, as well as GET, PUT, and DELETE a template by name.

+## Lol @ M. S.
+You have to use Java 8 for this application to work